wjcarpenter/gvoice-sms-takeout-xml/README.md

 but the script works hard to deal with them.
 JSON files from Google Chat don't contain phone numbers, so any discovery of phone numbers comes from the HTML files from Google Voice.
+The Google Voice files are processed first, so any discovered contact numbers can be used when processing the Google Chat files.
+Google Chat files contain a contact name and a contact email address.
+A phone number for either is sufficient, whether configured in the JSON contacts file or discovered in the Google Voice HTML files.

 Two main techniques are used.
 - First, the script notices name-to-number mappings as it encounters them in HTML files,